mortezamkh1992/SHM-GroupA7/README.md

+"Semi-supervised and unsupervised learning for health indicator extraction from guided waves in aerospace composite structures:
-"Unsupervised and Semisupervised Health Indicator Construction: Diversity-DeepSAD vs. Monotonicity-Constrained VAE upon different signal processing algorithms"
+Diversity-DeepSAD vs. Monotonicity-Constrained VAE upon different signal processing algorithms"

 This repository provides a PyTorch implementation of the methods presented in our paper.